ReZeroS/git/README.md

    - every ref under refs/heads as a branch.

-12. `zit show` will use diff show changes.
+12. `zit show` will use diff show changes detail while status only show simply changes info.